WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 `col`: str
 - The column of `Signal` the interpolation is applied to.

+`sampling_rate`: float
+- The sampling rate of `Signal`.

 `method`: str, optional ('pchip')
 - The interpolation method to use.
 Valid methods are 'pchip' and 'spline'.
 The default is 'pchip'.

+`max_segment`: float, optional (500.0)
+- The maximum length (in ms) of NaN values to fill.
+If a length of invalid data is longer than this threshold, it will not be interpolated.
+The default is 500.0.

 **Raises**